 What is N-CHATT?

-N-CHATT, the Network of Consumer Hearing Assistive Technology Trainers, is a volunteer, consumer train-the-trainer program.
+The Network of Consumer Hearing Assistive Technology Trainers (N-CHATT) is a volunteer consumer train-the-trainer program.
 The program’s goal is to build a network of consumer trainers with the knowledge and skills necessary to train others impacted by hearing loss.
-Trainers assist others in the successful integration of hearing assistive technology to support individual hearing and communication needs at home, work, school, and in the community.
+Trainers will assist others in the successful integration of hearing assistive technology to support individual hearing and communication needs at home, work, school, and the community.

 What comprises the N-CHATT program?

 N-CHATT training includes webinars and eight online modules, each two weeks in duration.
 The online portion of the program is followed by an in-person two-day training session in the Washington DC metropolitan area, with presentations on training activities and hearing assistive technology topics, hands-on technology exploration, and opportunities for training practice and interactive learning.
 Upon successful completion of the training, individuals attend the HLAA Convention and commit to conducting at least three community-training events within one year of the start of the program.